Single Subject Credential Program

-The deadline to apply for Fall 2014 student teaching will be March 3, 2014.
-Keep in mind that you must attend a mandatory student teacher application meeting in order to apply for Spring 2015 Student Teaching.
+Students planning to student teach in Spring 2015 must attend a mandatory application meeting during Fall 2014 in order to apply for Spring 2015 Student Teaching.
 Dates and times for Fall student teacher application meetings will be posted soon.
-Please note: this meeting is intended for Single Subject Credential candidates who will have met all program requirements to advance to student teaching in Fall 2014.
+Please note: this meeting is intended for students who will have met all requirements to advance to student teaching in Spring 2015.

 Appeals to program decisions, or requests for Single Subject Credential Program policy waivers, are made by filing a written appeal to the Single Subject Credential Program Petition Committee.
 The petition committee only meets during the academic year.
 Here is a link to further information on petitioning program policy; SSCP Petitions.